ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 * ...to...
 * Entry n

-Entry 0 must be preloaded with the first 'filename.type' required.
+Entry 0 must be preloaded with the first ***filename.type*** required.
 Entry 1 will contain the first matching filename greater than the preloaded entry (if any).
 A zeroised preload entry is OK.

 If the buffer is too small for the directory, this routine can be called again with entry 0 replaced by entry n to fetch the next part of the directory.